Such studies will include monitoring wild populations to assess survival, dispersal, and breeding success.

 This raptor is coveted for sport, but it is also a protected species.
 UK officials celebrate the recent arrest of a professional courier.
 Conservation work is not always straightforward.
 Good intentions, such as a fence to keep Oryx safe, can often have disastrous results.
 In this case, many starved to death cut off as they […]

-More than a playground for the rich, Dubai’s Ras Al Khor Wildlife Sanctuary protects a wild selection of birds [image via mape_s] Dubai.
-The very word evokes a sense of plastic dread: tall, extravagant buildings shimmering in the sharp sun, the tallest buildings, the trendiest, and one of the worst environmental offenders we can think […]
+Dubai.
+The very word evokes a sense of plastic dread: tall, extravagant buildings shimmering in the sharp sun, the tallest buildings, the trendiest, and one of the worst environmental offenders we can think of.
+And yet, Dubai's 3900 sq km hosts a plethora of migratory birds traveling between Africa and Asia, as well as various year-round species.

 God “Thoth” or the northern bald bis negotiates its way back from extinction in the Middle East [image via isawnyu] Syria is toiling to improve its environmental record.
 An internet service provider there is educating the public, and they have created a Master Plan for Renewable Energy.
 However, conservationists are unable to resuscitate the critically endangered […]